Christian Science: Mary Baker Eddy and the early Christian Science movement

-Mary Baker Eddy was born Mary Morse Baker on a farm in Bow, New Hampshire, the youngest of six children in a religious family of Protestant Congregationalists.
-In common with most women at the time, Eddy was given little formal education, but read widely at home and was privately tutored.
+Mary Baker Eddy was born Mary Morse Baker on a farm in Bow, New Hampshire, the youngest of six children in a religious family of Congregationalists.
+In common with most women at the time, Eddy was given little formal education, but read widely at home and was tutored by her brother Albert, a graduate of Dartmouth College.
 From childhood, she lived with protracted ill health.
 Eddy's first husband died six months after their marriage and three months before their son was born, leaving her penniless; and as a result of her poor health she lost custody of the boy when he was four.
 She married again, and her new husband promised to become the child's legal guardian, but after their marriage he refused to sign the needed papers and the boy was taken to Minnesota and told his mother had died.
 (Note: Per the legal doctrine of coverture, women in the United States could not then be their own children's guardians.Harvard Business School, 2010: "A married woman or feme covert was a dependent, like an underage child or a slave, and could not own property in her own name or control her own earnings, except under very specific circumstances.
 When a husband died, his wife could not be the guardian to their under-age children.")
 Eddy, then known as Mary Patterson, and her husband moved to rural New Hampshire, where Eddy continued to suffer from health problems which often kept her bedridden.
 Eddy tried various cures for her health problems, including conventional medicine as well as many forms of alternative medicine such as Grahamism, electrotherapy, homeopathy, hydropathy, and finally mesmerism under Phineas Quimby.
-She was later accused by critics, beginning with Julius Dresser, of borrowing ideas from Quimby in what biographer Gillian Gill would call the "single most controversial issue" of her life.
+She was later accused by critics, beginning with Julius Dresser, Quimby's protege, of borrowing ideas from Quimby in what biographer Gillian Gill would call the "single most controversial issue" of her life.

 In February 1866, Eddy fell on the ice in Lynn, Massachusetts.
 Evidence suggests she had severe injuries, but a few days later she apparently asked for her Bible, opened it to an account of one of Jesus' miracles, and left her bed telling her friends that she was healed through prayer alone.
 The moment has since been controversial, but she considered this moment one of the "falling apples" that helped her to understand Christian Science, although she said she did not fully understand it at the time.